goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

 +  Graphical representation of proof trees in the UI
 +  LaTeX typesetting of the terms of the calculus, with user specified sugar syntax
 +  Automatic proof search
-+  Manual proof tree creation and modification, including merging proof trees, deleting portions of pt's, applying rules to the leaves of a pt (if applicable) and other
++  Interactive proof tree creation and modification, including merging proof trees, deleting portions of pt's, applying rules to the leaves of a pt (if applicable) and other
 +  Automatic typesetting of proof trees in LaTeX
-+  Exporting proof trees back to Isabelle __not implemented yet!!__
++  Exporting proof trees back to Isabelle

 The UI is further documented HERE.